-Having a decorator enabled by @Priority and in the same time listed in beans.xml leads to a non-portable behaviour!
-This combination of enablement should therefore be avoided in order to maintain consistent behaviour across different CDI implementations.
-As for Weld, such decorator is only invoked once in the @Priority part of the invocation chain.
-E.g. the enablement via 'beans.xml will be ignored.
+A decorator enabled by @Priority and in the same time listed in beans.xml is only invoked once in the @Priority part of the invocation chain.
+E.g. the enablement via beans.xml will be ignored.

 Chapter 11.
 Events

 Dependency injection enables loose-coupling by allowing the implementation of the injected bean type to vary, either at deployment time or runtime.
 Events go one step further, allowing beans to interact with no compile time dependency at all.
 Event producers raise events that are delivered to event observers by the container.